-Wyoming continues to utilize the full funding it is allocated for Safety Treatments on its roadways.
+Wyoming continues to utilize the full funding that is available for Safety Treatments on its roadways.

 What other indicators of success does the State use to demonstrate effectiveness and success of the Highway Safety Improvement Program?

 More systemic programs HSIP Obligations